Aston Villa close in on Digne signing

 Last week Benitez said France international Digne "doesn't want to be here", having not made any starts for Everton since 1 December.

-Several clubs registered their interest in the left-back, including Newcastle, Chelsea and Serie A clubs, but Villa appear to be in the driver's seat for his signature.
+Several clubs registered their interest in the left-back, including Newcastle United, Chelsea and Serie A clubs, but Villa appear to be in the driver's seat for his signature.

+In terms of El Ghazi, Everton see him as adding strength out wide and Villa value him at £15m, although the Goodison Park club are keen on taking him on loan until the end of the season rather than as a permanent signing.

 Dutch winger El Ghazi signed for Villa in 2019 after a season on loan at Villa Park from Ligue 1 side Lille.